 How did you decide to go in the core profile considering that coding and data are usually in vogue and are most talked about?

-What was the general interview process for the companies that you aimed for?
+What was the general interview process (number of rounds, questions asked, topics they questioned about in each round, etc.) for the companies that you aimed for?

 Many of us have heard that one should aim for going into the core sector only when your CG is high.
 Would you like to comment on that statement?

 I think, if you are really interested in the core subjects, there is a high possibility that you will have a decent CG.
 However, to get a core job, it is not essential to have a high CG.
 Because, for many companies, there was no CG bar.
 For example, in Rolls Royce, everyone was allowed to take the written test.
 The students, qualifying the written test, were called for the interview.
 So, I feel, if you have excellent knowledge of core subjects and have done a few projects in a related domain, you can get placed in core companies.
 Nevertheless, it is always safe to maintain your CG.
 There are core companies that put a CG bar of 8 or 8.5.

 Any resources you’d like to mention which you used while preparing?
 Eg- any additionals you took, online courses, etc.

 Not as such.
 But, Core companies, in general, look for some particular profiles.
 So, it is important to have the relevant knowledge in the particular domain that the company is hiring for while applying for a core company.
 For instance, Rolls Royce was looking for three profiles 1) Turbomachinery 2) CFD and 3) Structure.
 So, having good knowledge in any of these fields is required to be a prospective candidate in Rolls Royce’s core sector.
 In addition, one needs to have the relevant software experience, which will definitely be an added advantage.